 5. Use the Time to Reflect

 Don’t just jump at the first job opportunity you get.
 You don’t want to land in the fire.
-Reflect on what options you have ? what you really want ? what your family needs ? are there any changes to your career path? are you enjoying your job and doing it for the sake of the salary?
+Reflect on what options you have? what you really want? what does your family need? are there any changes to your career path? are you enjoying your job and doing it for the sake of the salary?
 Businesses have slowed down along with economies, so do you.
 Take a deep breath and rethink your goals.

 6. Boost Your Skills